neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ### Filtering folders to transfer and using convenience tags

 Similarly, specific subject and sessions to transfer can be selected with sub_names, ses_names and data_type arguments.
-Similarly to make_sub_dir(), subject / session names must be prefixed with "sub-" or "ses-" and if this prefix is not found, it will be added.
+Similarly to make_sub_folders(), subject / session names must be prefixed with "sub-" or "ses-" and if this prefix is not found, it will be added.

 For example,